App Provisioning and Deprovisioning

 |Target Users||VIP Users||Physicians||Clinical Users||Clinical Users|

 App versioning: Maintaining and tracking app versions is a critical part of the provisioning process.
-Versioning is usually transparent to users.
+Versioning is transparent to users.
 They only receive notifications when a new version of the app is available for download.
-From your perspective, reviewing and testing each app version in a non-production capacity is also critical in order to avoid production impact.
+From your perspective, reviewing and testing each app version in a non-production capacity is also critical to avoid production impact.

 - Requirements for specifications: Start with business case and user requirements.